 There’s plenty to keep the kids happy too!

-Read on to see what we thought were the best things to do in Seville with kids.
 This post also covers a suggested itinerary for a family, places to stay, and ideas to extend your trip in this fantastic area…

 This post contains compensated links.
 Please see our disclaimer for more information.
 Post updated for 2018.